Support for Our LGBTQ+ and Immigrant Communities

 Champaign Recognized for Inclusive LGBTQ+ Policies and Services

-In 2021, the City of Champaign was again recognized by the Human Rights Campaign Foundation for the City’s inclusive LGBTQ+ laws, policies, and services.
-The Foundation ranked Champaign as the 2nd highest rated city in the State of Illinois in its 10th Annual Municipal Equality Index (MEI).
+In 2022, the City of Champaign was recognized by the Human Rights Campaign Foundation for the City’s inclusive LGBTQ+ laws, policies, and services.
+In the 11th Annual Municipal Equality Index (MEI), Champaign, Chicago, and Rockford were ranked as the highest rated cities in Illinois.
+The City of Champaign’s MEI score of 100 reflects a six point increase since 2021.
 The MEI is updated annually and used to measure how inclusive municipal policies, laws, and services are for the LGBTQ+ community.
 The MEI rates cities on non-discrimination laws, the municipality as an employer, municipal services, law enforcement, and leadership on LGBTQ+ equality.
 Learn more about the Municipal Equality Index at hrc.org/mei.

 The Uniting Pride (UP) Center of Champaign County is the only LGBTQ+ resource center in the greater east central Illinois region.
 They serve clients from Champaign County and the surrounding areas through support groups, community events, educational programming, guest speakers, referrals, and resources.
 They also host the annual Champaign-Urbana Pride Festival and Parade.